 Which charges qualify for tax credit under IRS rules?
 Where do I take this credit on my tax return?

 IRS Publication 970, Tax Benefits for Education, IRS Form 8863, Education Credits and the Federal 1040 instruction booklet provide details on claiming these tax credits.
 If you have further questions, please consult a professional tax advisor to determine if you are eligible for any education-related tax incentives.
 The University cannot offer individual tax advice.

 Where can I obtain IRS Publication 970 or Form 8863?

 These publications may be obtained from the IRS Web site, from any IRS office, or by calling

 How did you determine the answers in boxes 8 and 9 on Form 1098-T?

 Box 8 (“Check if at least half-time student”) is checked if a student's status for either the spring or fall term was at least half time.
 Since the summer sessions alone do not lead to a degree, summer enrollment alone does not meet the criteria to mark this box.

 Box 9 (“Check if a graduate student”) is checked if a student was enrolled in a graduate or professional program during either the spring or fall term.

-If you need further information about tax matters, please call Daysi Cardona, International Tax Coordinator within the University Tax Department at 432-5597, or Jodie Stewart-Moore at 432-5530.
-They can also be reached at firstname.lastname@example.org and email@example.com, respectively.
+If you need further information about tax matters, please contact Daysi Cardona, International Tax Coordinator within the University Tax Department, at 432-5597 or email@example.com.